|Subject available through multiple programmes.

-Studying Philosophy will expose you to the most important philosophical ideas, thinkers and frameworks – ancient and modern, western and eastern – enabling you to address contemporary problems in a globalised context.
+Studying Philosophy at University College Cork will expose you to the most important philosophical ideas, thinkers and frameworks – ancient and modern, western and eastern – enabling you to address contemporary problems in a globalised context.

 In a friendly and supportive environment, you will learn to master complex material and apply it to concrete problems, to develop cogent and clear arguments and present them in professional contexts.

 Philosophy at UCC has particular strengths in moral and political philosophy, as well as in philosophy of mind, body and action.
 Its greatest strength, however, is its commitment to pluralism and interdisciplinarity, which combines these fields with research and teaching in Aesthetics; Comparative Continental European and Asian Philosophy; Philosophy of Science; Philosophy of Economics; and Metaphysics and Epistemology.

 PH1001 Introduction to Philosophy (15 credits): This may change from year to year, but is intended as an introductory survey covering some of the following areas:

 - Ethics and Political Philosophy

 The Academic Programme Catalogue contains complete and up-to-date content for this course including Year 2 and Year 3 Modules.
 Note that the modules for all courses are subject to change from year-to-year.
 For complete descriptions of individual modules, see the Book of Modules.

 In Year 1 you will have three hours of lectures a week, plus one hour of tutorials.
 In Years 2 and 3 all modules are two hours per week.

 You will be expected to read somewhere in the region of 25 to 35 pages per week per module.